Buy one pair of eyeglasses, get a second pair 50% off!

 There is a possibility of minor changes in eye color as an adult.
 For example, long-term sun exposure may cause your eyes to darken slightly, while a small percentage of Caucasian people's eyes lighten as they age.
 For the most part, though, your eye color will not actually change, and significant changes may be a sign of a larger problem.

-Let's dive into reasons eye color may appear different versus the factors that may cause it to change.
+Here are a few reasons your eye color may appear different versus the factors that may cause it to change.

 Girl with Contacts